Towards Accelerated Model Training via Bayesian Data Selection: Experiment

 \subsection{Speedup on Large Web-scraped Data}

 Learning algorithms face significant challenges when dealing with noisy and imbalanced real-world datasets.
 To evaluate our proposed method's efficacy in addressing these challenges, we assess it on a large-scale web-scraped dataset, WebVision.
 We defer the details of WebVision to the Appendix.
-Since the dataset is large, comprising 2.4 million data points, we train classification models only on the first 100/200 classes (known as WebVision-100/200) of the entire dataset, following \cite{jiang2018mentornet,chen2019understanding}, for efficient evaluation.
+Since the dataset is large, comprising 2.4 million data points, we train classification models only on the first 100/200 classes (known as WebVision-100/200) of the entire dataset, following \cite{jiang2018mentornet,chen2019understanding}, for an efficient evaluation.
 We test the trained models on the human-annotated WebVision validation set and the ILSVRC12 validation set~\cite{deng2009imagenet}.
 We report the results in \cref{tab:web}.
+We select 30\% and 40\% as target accuracies according to the final accuracies of RHO-LOSS ($\sim$40\%) and our approach ($\sim$60\%).

-Still, the proposed method outperforms uniform sampling and RHO-LOSS in aspects of both the speed to reach the target accuracy and the final accuracy, on both WebVision-100 and WebVision-200.
+Still, the proposed method outperforms uniform sampling and RHO-LOSS in aspects of both the speed to reach the target accuracy and the final accuracy on both WebVision-100 and WebVision-200.
 Notably, our method achieves up to \emph{19\%} higher final accuracy than RHO-LOSS, suggesting the superiority of our method in coping with real-world datasets.
-We also report results for our method on the entire training set in Table~\ref{tab:web_alldata} in the Appendix, which shows more significant speedups and higher final accuracy due to more training data.
+We also report results for our method on the entire training set in the Appendix, which shows more significant speedups and higher final accuracy due to more training data.